holochain/holochain/docs/specs/src/hwp_4_formal.md

 ## Graph DHT: Formal State Model

-The Holochain DHT performs a topological transform on the set of the various agents' source chains into a content-addressable graph database (graph DHT or GDHT) sharded across many nodes who each function as authoritative sources for retrieving certain data.
+Holochain performs a topological transform on the set of the various agents' source chains into a content-addressable graph database (graph DHT or GDHT) sharded across many nodes who each function as authoritative sources for retrieving certain data.

 **Fundamental Write Constraint:** The DHT can never be "written" to directly.
-All data enters the DHT **only** by having been committed to an agent's source chain and then being **transformed** from validated local chain state into the elements required for GDHT representation and lookup.
+All data enters the DHT **only** by having been committed to an agent's source chain and then being **transformed** from validated local chain state into the elements (DHT operations) required for GDHT representation and lookup.

 **Structure of GDHT data:** The DHT is a content-addressable space where each piece of content is found at the address which is the hash of its content.
 In addition, any address in the DHT can have metadata attached to it.
 This metadata is not part of the content being hashed.